You spent four years and thousands of dollars as a student of your alma mater, so why shouldn’t you use their lucrative alumni network?

-Some school alumni associations have active LinkedIn and Facebook pages, so you may consider connecting via social media, as well.
+Some school alumni associations also have active LinkedIn and Facebook pages, so you might want to consider connecting via social media as well.

 A virtual connection is great, but the ability to connect with former students in real life is even better.
 Your school probably offers dozens of events that are open to their alumni network, from football games to gala dinners and homecoming.
 Don't feel like you have to attend every event — pick one or two to start, and maximize their potential by showing up ready to meet people.
 There may even be some dedicated alumni business networking events on the calendar!

 As with any other networking event, it is best to go in with a goal in mind.
 Perhaps you would like to connect with two professionals in your area.
-Use the event as an opportunity to meet them and establish the initial fit, and follow up with a one-on-one coffee or lunch meeting.
-Aim to pick interesting people that you enjoy and form friendly connections.
+Use the event as an opportunity to meet them and establish the initial fit, following up with a one-on-one coffee or lunch meeting.
+Aim to pick interesting people that you enjoy talking to and form some friendly connections.
 The rest will follow naturally.

 Along the lines of volunteering for alumni committees, consider becoming a resource for other parts of your school.
-Career services offices are often looking for professionals in their alumni network who can guide and mentor current students.
-Admission committees often look for volunteers to conduct interviews with incoming freshmen.
+Career services offices are often looking for professionals in their alumni network who can guide and mentor current students, while admission committees look for volunteers to conduct interviews with incoming freshmen.
 These are great ways to be of service to your alma mater and advance your career at the same time.
-You never know — you might just meet your next superstar intern, or connect with your next professional opportunity!
+You never know — you might just meet your next superstar intern or connect with your next professional opportunity!